AKASHCS50/UI-project/README.md

 # UI-project
-This is UI project for assignment
+This is UI project for assignment.
+Change in readme file.